Rainyzoo/taciturn-octo-woof/README.md

 # taciturn-octo-woof
-Example repo for a Git tutorial I'm giving.
+I made this repo for a Git tutorial as an example.

 Now with extra excellence!
-And more Scandinavians
+And more kings of Pop